angel7978/Metaplex-Phantom/README.md

 The right panel is the code to use metaplex via the plugin wallet.

-This example code includes issuing a collection through Metaplex, creating Candy Machine v3, minting nft, creating an auction house, listing on an auction house, and buying on an auction house.
+This example code includes issuing a collection, creating Candy Machine v3, minting nft, creating an auction house, listing on an auction house, and buying on an auction house through Metaplex.